 Additionally, volunteer opportunities convey how the Colorado State Forest Service (CSFS) serves Colorado citizens and facilitates responsible land management.

 Volunteer projects help the CSFS meet its mission and include important educational components.

-- cutting trees down to mitigate hazards and improve forest health;
+- Cutting trees to mitigate hazards and improve forest health

 Participation levels differ, depending on volunteers’ availability and interests

 - Volunteer throughout the state